Types of Brain Waves

 How Important is it to Choose the Right qEEG Center?

-While there are a variety of clinics and wellness centers using qEEG tests and neurofeedback therapy, the J. Flowers Health Institute is the best place to get personalized treatment and concierge medical service for addiction assistance or cognitive disorder diagnosis.
+While there are a variety of clinics and wellness centers using qEEG tests and neurofeedback therapy, the J. Flowers Health Institute is the best place to get personalized treatment and bespoke medical service for addiction assistance or cognitive disorder diagnosis.

 Many other qEEG centers offer one-size-fits-all approaches and solutions for their clients or patients.
 Thus, they are unable to provide their clients with the personalized attention and unique solutions that are often necessary for treating addiction and cognitive disorders.